-Medication management policies and procedures are in place to support the safe delivery of rest home, hospital, and secure dementia care services.
+Medication management policies and procedures are in place to support the safe delivery of rest home, hospital, and secure memory care services.
 Policies and procedures reflect current good practice and legislative requirements.
 Medication will be managed electronically and the equipment to manage this has already been purchased.
 There is a process in place to ensure that medication will be administered by staff competent to do so.

-There are three secure rooms (one on each floor) for the storage of medication in the proposed care suite areas and the temperature of these, and refrigeration equipment, is already being monitored.
-Controlled medication will be kept in the care delivery area on the first floor but will be accessible to residents in other areas as required.
+There are three secure rooms (one on each floor) for the storage of medication in the proposed care suite areas and there is a process in place to ensure the temperature of these, and refrigeration equipment, is being monitored.
+Controlled medication will be kept in the medication room area located on the first floor but will be accessible to residents in other areas as required.

-Plans are in place to ensure residents will be supported to maintain and develop their interests and participate in meaningful community and social activities suitable to their age and stage of life.
+Plans are in place to ensure that, on admission, residents will be supported to maintain and develop their interests and participate in meaningful community and social activities suitable to their age and stage of life.

 Food services will be supplied from a kitchen within the facility.
-Menus are in place that meet the nutritional needs of the residents with special cultural needs catered for.
-Food will be made available to residents in the dementia unit twenty-four hours per day/seven days per week.
-There are processes in place to make sure food is safely managed.
+Menus are in place that meet the nutritional needs of the residents, with special cultural needs catered for.
+There is a process in place to ensure food is available to all residents, including those in the memory care suites, twenty-four hours per day/seven days per week.